DrRichXu/Combinatorics/index.md

         <a href="http://math.cnu.edu.cn/szdw/qtjs/161049.htm" target="_blank">Gennian Ge</a>,
     </span>
   <p>
     <p> In this work, we first study a new extremal problem recently posed by Conlon and Tyomkyn.
 Using algebraic properties of polynomials over finite fields, we give an explicit edge-coloring of a complete graph, such that we cannot find three vertex-disjoint color isomorphic cycles of length four.
-The methods we used in the edge-coloring may be of some independent interest.
-We also consider a related generalized Ramsey problem (bipartite version), we obtain some new lower bounds with a broad range of parameters.  </p>
+The methods we used in the edge-coloring may be of some independent interest.  </p>
  <div class="item__primary-actions">
     <span><a href="https://arxiv.org/pdf/2004.01932" target="_blank">arxiv:2004.01932</a></span>
 </div>